 The accomplished lawyer takes a different approach.
 You aren't looking for a quick fix, getting names to add to your list or working out how each person you meet can help you.
-Your focus in on building relationships - learning about people, and understanding their needs and interests.
+Your focus is on building relationships – learning about people, and understanding their needs and interests.
 You make an effort to keep in touch, regularly, rather than just calling when you need a favour.

 And you look for opportunities to help your contacts out.
 If you think they should know one of your other contacts, you introduce them.
 If you come across something that might interest them, you share it.
 They're at the back of your mind as a possible fit when someone asks you for a recommendation.

 There's usually no immediate payback, indeed it could be years before you reap the rewards.
 You are enjoying the relationship for its own sake, and because you want to be part of that community.
 But if the opportunity arises for one of your network to help you out, you've built the sort of relationship that means you'll be the first person they think of.

 "Networking isn't for everyone, but it is a necessity in business.
 Done correctly online and in person, it will have a huge positive effect.
 The key is not to sell, but to add value to your network."

 Aim to build relationships with existing and potential clients and with potential referrers.

 - Other lawyers with different areas of expertise can be a rich source of referrals.
 Even direct competitors may refer business to you when they face a conflict of interest – provided they trust you not to try to steal the client away from them afterwards.
 Other lawyers may have got there first, so do you offer the potential referrer anything special?

 - Identify anyone who knows or comes into contact with your potential clients.
 Marriage counsellors, estate agents, and criminal defence lawyers all have clients who may need the services of a divorce lawyer.